Last revised: August 6, 2023

 These trains board from the restored Snoqualmie depot (a wooden structure built by the Seattle, Lake Shore & Eastern in 1890, a Northern Pacific subsidiary) and the museum hosts several special and seasonal excursions such as "A Day Out With Thomas," the tank engine.

 This attraction is located in Carnation offering scale train excursions among several different rides available at the park.
 They are open from May through October each year.
-To learn more please visit their website.

 Since 1965 the Tacoma Railroad Heritage Center tells the history of railroads serving that city and the entire Puget Sound region.
 They have several exhibits and displays on-hand to see and peruse.